hpmodhejiseneca/cep146/labs/lab-04.md

 Create a short introduction about yourself using:
 - One main heading
 - Bold text for your name
-- Italic text for your favorite hobby
+- Italic text for your favourite hobby
 - A list of three things you enjoy doing

 ### Exercise 2: Recipe Card